konradsopala/devrel-notebook/DeveloperRelations/DeveloperRelations.md

 - The Secret of Marketing to Developers is to Not Use Marketing
 - There is no Developer Marketing, only teaching, inspiring, helping

+### Swag

+- Swag options:
+  - Give out without requiring developer to do anything: extending the range of your community
+  - Give out requiring to do something: encourage, build trust, create awareness

 ### Notes